 Parents Need to Know

-Parents need to know that this beautiful adaptation is based on the acclaimed children's book of the same name, so kids might be encouraged to follow up with a reading session.
+Parents need to know that The Gruffalo is based on the acclaimed children's book of the same name, so kids might be encouraged to follow up with a reading session.
 A few scenes show Mouse envisioning being eaten by the animals he encounters, so very young kids might need an extra cuddle, but other than that, this is a wonderful special to enjoy with little ones.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

-Masterfully animated to reflect the book's original drawings and set to beautifully crafted music, this enchanting adaptation is a great opportunity for parents to hit the couch with their kids and take in a truly wonderful story.
+This enchanting adaptation is masterfully animated to reflect the book's original drawings and set to beautifully crafted music.
+It offers a great opportunity for parents to hit the couch with their kids and take in a truly wonderful story.
 Based on the award-winning children's book by Julia Donaldson and Axel Scheffler, the show breathes life into these loved characters and teaches a lesson about not letting size intimidate you.
 The crafty mouse uses his smarts to escape the larger and more powerful animals, who fall for his tricks out of unfounded fear.

-There are some perilous scenes when the mouse envisions his own death at the hands of the animals, but other than that, it's perfectly suited -- and very entertaining -- for kids of all ages.
+There are some perilous scenes when the mouse envisions his own death at the hands of the animals, but other than that, The Gruffalo is perfectly suited -- and very entertaining -- for kids of all ages.